royakabiri/iPerUDT/README.md

 | xcomp  | Open clausal complement  |

+### Feedback and Bug Reports

+Feel free to contact royakabiri@arizona.edu for feedback and bug reports.

 ### Acknoledgments
 We would like to thank [Roshan Cultural Heritage Institute](https://roshan-institute.org/) and [Dr. Malakeh Taleghani Graduate Fellowship in Iranian Studies](https://linguistics.arizona.edu/node/545) for their support and financial contribution.
 We are also grateful to Farzaneh Bakhtiary for her help with the annotation.